professor-l/lsq-bot/README.md

     * `!record <user>` - Prints out the user's record and win percentage.
 If no user is specified, defaults to you.

   * Miscellaneous
-    * `!summon <bot_name>` - When called by a user from a channel in which the bot already resides, the bot will begin operating in that user's channel as well.
+    * `!summon` - When called by a user from a channel in which the bot already resides, the bot will begin operating in that user's channel as well.
+    * `!pleaseleavemychannel` - If sent by the channel's owner, this command will remove the bot from that channel.
+It's long to ensure that it's not typed accidentally.
+This does not prevent the bot from being re-summoned from another channel.
     * `!3` (or `!321`, `!countdown`) - Says 3, 2, 1, Tetris!" in chat, with one second delays.
 The word "Tetris!" resides in line 273 of `index.js` if you wish to change it.

 #### For moderators, the following commands also exist: